JayaswalPrateek/Hotel-Ordering-CLI-App-cpp/README.md

 }
 ```

-- creating a map with int as key and struct menu as value
+- creating a map with int as key and struct menu as value.

 ```cpp
 map<int, bill> takeOrder(map<int, menu> menumap)